Piyush-Srivastava16/CHATTING-APPLICATION-/README.md

 # CHATTING-APPLICATION

-Here is a complete and professional **README.md** file for your Chatting Application project.

-You can copy this directly into a `README.md` file.

----

 # 💬 Java Chatting Application (Client–Server)

 A simple **GUI-based Chatting Application** built using **Java Swing** and **Socket Programming**.